Portuguese Food: 21 Traditional Dishes of Portugal

 Caracois (Snails)

-Piri Piri sauce and oregano are also used in a large amount to give them their characteristic flavor.
-Usually caracois is eaten as a late afternoon snack or also as an appetizer.
+Piri Piri sauce and oregano are also added in a large amount to give them a characteristic flavor.
+Usually caracois is eaten as a late afternoon snack or as an appetizer.

 Feijoada